Maxi-raph/Food_Delivery_App/README.md

 Error handling & SSR
 The app includes an ErrorBoundary that handles route errors.
 The project uses React Router's SSR/dev tooling by configuration.

+## 🎨 Design Improvements

+To elevate the onboarding experience, I refined the original mobile layout by strategically repositioning three key elements: the hero image, brand logo, and primary call-to-action button.

+These adjustments establish a clearer visual hierarchy, guide the user’s attention more naturally, and improve overall flow from first glance to interaction.

+### Key Enhancements:
+- **Hero image repositioned** – Creates stronger visual framing and immediate engagement
+- **Logo placement optimized** – Maintains brand presence without competing with core content
+- **Primary button relocated** – Improves reachability and strengthens the call-to-action

+Though subtle, these refinements significantly enhance usability, balance, and perceived product polish.